 It’s almost impossible to make a straight line on a computer using a mouse pointer alone.
-You definitely need additional “tool” to prevent the line from skewing, and of course, it’s not a regular ruler since it’s not practical.
+You definitely need an additional “tool” to prevent the line from skewing, and of course, you won’t use a traditional ruler to keep the pointer aligned.

 Here is the guide!

 The following guide is based on Microsoft Word 365 version 1902.
-It may have a slightly different interface but the overall look should be similar to other versions.
+It may have a slightly different interface but the overall look should be similar to other Microsoft Word versions.

 How to create a straight line in Microsoft Word

 In this guide, you will learn how to create a straight line in Microsoft Word in a very easy way.
 The result is either a straight horizontal or vertical line even if you don't have a steady hand.